leomeyer/OpenHAT/src/openhatd/docs/index.md

 #Introduction to openhatd

-openhatd, the Open Home Automation Toolkit server, is an open-source, cross-platform automation server written in C++11 for performance and small memory footprint.
+openhatd, the Open Home Automation Toolkit server, is an open-source, cross-platform automation server written in C++11.
 It can be configured for a variety of automation tasks and provides the following features:

  - Ideally suited for Raspberry Pi and other small Linux based systems
- - Configurable by text files in INI file format
+ - Configuration files in INI file format
  - Controllable via an Android app or HTML/Javascript (with a JSON-RPC web service API)
  - Supports a plugin architecture for extensibility
  - Controls a variety of actors, for example relays or dimmers
  - Accepts input from a variety of sources, for example switches, buttons, and A/D converters
  - Supports scenes for predefined combinations of settings
- - Stores user settings in a file for persistence over restarts
+ - Can store user settings for persistence over restarts
  - Has plugins for:
 	 - Raspberry Pi [Gertboard](https://www.sparkfun.com/products/retired/11773) I/O board utilizing an onboard ATMEGA as a port expander
 	 - Weather station support (interoperates with the Weewx open source weather station software, see: [http://weewx.com](http://weewx.com))